Honda Civic 2022 Gets Better Technology and Improved Driving

 The revamped Honda Civic model 2022 includes changes to driver assistance technology, which have become standard on all trim levels starting in 2019.

-The updated version of Honda Sensing in the new model contains a camera with a broader field of view, better software, and a more powerful processor.
+The new model’s updated version of Honda Sensing contains a camera with a broader field of view, better software, and a more powerful processor.

 According to Honda, this means the vehicle can identify pedestrians, cyclists, and other cars faster and more accurately than the previous system that used a combination of camera and radar.